Kiki-Bouba-Team/niri-switch/README.md

 ## Configuration

-You can customize the style by editing the `src/gui/style.css` file.
-As of now any edits require running program installation again.
+You can customize the look by providing custom `~/.config/niri-switch/style.css` file.
+The default configuration is located in `src/gui/style.css`, you can copy it and modify.

-To examine the CSS classes and the widget hierarchy you can run this program with debug flags: `GTK_DEBUG=interactive niri-switch` and play around in the inspector.
+To examine the CSS classes and the widget hierarchy you can run this program with debug flag: `GTK_DEBUG=interactive niri-switch` and play around in the inspector.

 GTK supports only a specific subset of CSS properties, you can learn more about it in GTK [documentation](https://docs.gtk.org/gtk4/css-properties.html).

+The configuration is loaded at runtime in this order:

+* `$XDG_CONFIG_HOME/niri-switch/style.css` - if the environment variable is set and file exists.
+* `$HOME/.config/niri-switch/style.css` - if the above does not exist or environment variable is not set.
+* Embeded `src/gui/style.css` - if none of the above exist or needed variables are not set.

 ## Todo